 We hope that our website provides helpful information about volunteering with VSO, our programmes and work worldwide and our on-going campaigns to tackle disadvantage.

 VSO is committed to safeguarding your privacy online.
 This policy explains how we will collect, use and disclose information.
-It applies to our online information gathering and dissemination practices only and does not apply to any of our practices conducted offline.
 This policy may change from time to time, so please check this page periodically.

 Personal information means information that identifies you as an individual, such as:

 - postal address

 Sensitive personal information means information about:

 - race or ethnic origin